-There are generally four groups of transport PaMs to reduce emissions of air pollutants: (a) Vehicle and fuel standards are the foundation of transport policies to reduce emissions.
+There are generally four groups of transport PaMs to reduce emissions of air pollutants:

+(a) Vehicle and fuel standards are the foundation of transport policies to reduce emissions.
 Fuel standards mainly relate to the sulfur content of fuels used in transport.
 Regulations could prohibit the use of fuels not meeting certain standards for sulfur content.
 Vehicle standards can take the form of vehicle emission standards for newly registered vehicles, maximum emission levels of in-use vehicles, and/or fuel economy vehicle standards.
-In general, strengthening vehicle and fuel standards requires detailed assessment of the current vehicle fleet and fuels used.
-Regulations can then be strengthened and/or adopted based on the outcomes of such an assessment.
+In general, strengthening vehicle and fuel standards requires detailed

-29 https://environment.ec.europa.eu/topics/industrial-emissions-and-safety/industrial-emissions-directive_en
+&lt;sup>29 https://environment.ec.europa.eu/topics/industrial-emissions-and-safety/industrial-emissions-directive\en